 February consumer price data is due on Friday, March 2.
-Inflation has been under 1% YoY since March 2017, which is where the consensus forecast is for it to stay (consensus 0.7%, ING forecast 0.8%).
+Inflation has been under 1% YoY since March 2017, which is where consensus forecast is for it to stay (consensus 0.7%, ING forecast 0.8%).
 Outside housing and transport sectors there is no inflation in Thailand.
-We forecast inflation in 2018 averaging 1.1%, which is in line with the Bank of Thailand (BoT) forecast (consensus 1.4%, 2017 0.7%).
+We forecast inflation in 2018 averaging at 1.1%, which is in line with the Bank of Thailand (BoT) forecast (consensus 1.4%, 2017 0.7%).

-Released today, the BoT minutes of the last Monetary Policy Committee meeting held on February 14, pointed to a still sluggish domestic demand recovery with low demand-pull inflationary pressure.
-The document revealed policymakers’ preference for continued accommodative monetary policy to support the recovery of domestic demand.
+Released today, the BoT minutes of last Monetary Policy Committee meeting held on February 14, pointed to still sluggish domestic demand recovery with low demand-pull inflationary pressure.
+The document revealed policymakers’ preference for continued accommodative monetary policy to support recovery of domestic demand.
 We reiterate our forecast of no change to the BoT rate policy through 2018.

 Politics to weigh on markets